0xYST/Data-Science-Diary/README.md

-# Welcome to my Data Science Journey.
+# Welcome to our Data Science Journey.
 This repository is a place for Jason & Jordan to experiment, document, take notes, and just have fun with any machine learning models or deep learning models that we find interesting.